LocalCoinIS/how.bitshares.works/docs/user_guide/create_account.rst

 - 8.Click [**OK,TAKE ME TO THE DASHBOARD**]

 .. image:: ../images/create-account4.png
-        :alt: bitshares
+        :alt: localcoin
         :width: 350px
         :align: center

 - Click the top menu [**Dashbord**] if it did not open.

 .. image:: ../images/dashboard.png
-        :alt: bitshares
+        :alt: localcoin
         :width: 600px
         :align: center

-Now, you have a BitShares **Cloud Wallet**.
+Now, you have a LocalCoin **Cloud Wallet**.
 Before you fund to your account, let's login to make sure if you have a correct password.

 -------------